AceCreator/repo-demo/readme.txt

 #Note 4
 for future push, do an initial push: git push -u origin master all other future pushs do not need origin master

+# merging can ccause probmlems if same line exists elsewhere